Castle: Construction

 Not only were stone castles expensive to build in the first place, but their maintenance was a constant drain.
 They contained a lot of timber, which was often unseasoned and as a result needed careful upkeep.
-For example, it is documented that in the late 12th century repairs at castles such as Exeter and Gloucester cost between UK£20 and UK£50 annually.
+For example, it is documented that in the late 12th century repairs at castles such as Exeter and Gloucester cost between £20 and £50 annually.

 Medieval machines and inventions, such as the treadwheel crane, became indispensable during construction, and techniques of building wooden scaffolding were improved upon from Antiquity.
 When building in stone a prominent concern of medieval builders was to have quarries close at hand.
 There are examples of some castles where stone was quarried on site, such as Chinon, Château de Coucy and Château Gaillard.
 When it was built in 992 in France the stone tower at Château de Langeais was 16 m high, 17.5 m wide, and 10 m long with walls averaging 1.5 m.
 The walls contain 1200 m3 of stone and have a total surface (both inside and out) of 1600 m2.
 The tower is estimated to have taken 83,000 average working days to complete, most of which was unskilled labour.

 Many countries had both timber and stone castles, however Denmark had few quarries and as a result most of its castles are earth and timber affairs, or later on built from brick.
 Brick-built structures were not necessarily weaker than their stone-built counterparts.
 Brick castles are less common in England than stone or earth and timber constructions, and often it was chosen for its aesthetic appeal or because it was fashionable, encouraged by the brick architecture of the Low Countries.
 For example, when Tattershall Castle in England was built between 1430 and 1450, there was plenty of stone available nearby, but the owner, Lord Cromwell, chose to use brick.
 About 700,000 bricks were used to build the castle, which has been described as "the finest piece of medieval brick-work in England".
 Most Spanish castles were built from stone, whereas castles in Eastern Europe were usually of timber construction.